SysbeeTech/kubedeploy/docs/start/values/initcontainers.md

 7. (optional) Define initContainer image tag, defaults to `latest` if unspecified
 8. (optional) Define custom command for initContainer
 9. (optional) Define custom arguments for initContainer
-10. (optional) Define custom resources for this specific initContainer
+10. (Feature state: [:material-tag-outline: 1.0.0](../changelog.md#100 "Minimum version")) (optional) Define custom resources for this specific initContainer

 Init containers can be used to delay application startup until external resource is ready, initialize the application, or run database migrations if nececary.